FashionTV: Fashion TV Channels

-Was available in the period 1998 until 2011, when Turner Broadcasting replace the channel because finished the contract.

 Australia

-In Australia, the channel was available on the Foxtel Digital Subscription Television and Austar channel 123 and the MidnightHot programme was sometimes seen on channel 955.
-As of February 26, 2012, Foxtel and Austar no longer offer FashionTV, however it will still be offered by IPTV service FetchTV.
-It was originally reported that dropping the channel was due to it being liquidated, but the original franchisee (FTV Oceania Pty.
+In Australia, the channel was available on the Foxtel Digital Subscription Television and Austar channel 123, and the MidnightHot program was sometimes seen on channel 955.
+As of February 26, 2012, Foxtel and Austar no longer broadcast FashionTV channel, however, it will still be offered by IPTV service FetchTV.
+It was originally reported that dropping the channel was due to it being liquidated, but the original franchise (FTV Oceania Pty.
 Ltd) was liquidated in July 2011 and FashionTV International took back control of all the activities in Australia then, so the reason the channel was dropped from Foxtel and Austar is unknown.
+On August 6th, 2024, the channel relaunched on Foxtel.

 Asia

 In Asia, the channel is seen live via satellite, free-to-air on AsiaSat 3s.
-It is seen all over Asia in Sri Lanka, Nepal, Vietnam, Singapore, Hong Kong, Japan, Indonesia, Malaysia, Philippines, South Korea, Taiwan, Thailand and Mongolia.
+It is broadcast all over Asian countries such as Nepal, Sri Lanka, Vietnam, Singapore, Hong Kong, Japan, Indonesia, Malaysia, Mongolia, South Korea, and Taiwan.
 In Hong Kong, the channel is available on all direct broadcast satellite service providers and all cable television operators.
 It is available in Bangladesh via the Bongo video-on-demand service since June 2022.